-We observed four types of the Misdirection dark pattern: "Confirmshaming" [31], "Trick Questions" [31], "Visual Interference" [47], and "Pressured Selling" on 293 shopping websites.
-While the first three have been documented [31, 47], we discovered Pressured Selling from our analyses.
+We observed four types of the Misdirection dark pattern: Confirmshaming [31], Trick Questions [31], Visual Interference [47], and Pressured Selling on 244 shopping websites.
 Figure 5 highlights instances of these four types.

-5.3.1 Confirmshaming.
+Confirmshaming.
 Coined by Brignull [31], the "Confirmshaming" dark pattern uses language and emotion to steer users away from making a certain choice.
 Confirmshaming appeared most often in popup dialogs that solicited users' email addresses in exchange for a discount, where the option to decline the offer-which the website did not want users to select-was framed as a shameful choice.
-Examples of such framing included "No thanks, I like full paying price", "No thanks, I hate saving money", "No thanks, I hate fun & games", or similar.
-Through its design, the Confirmshaming dark pattern exploits both the framing effect cognitive bias in users and shame, a powerful behavior change agent [57].
+Examples of such framing included "No thanks, I like paying full price", "No thanks, I hate saving money", and "No thanks, I hate fun & games".
+By framing the negative option as such, the Confirmshaming dark pattern exploits the framing effect cognitive bias in users and shame, a powerful behavior change agent [57].
 Figure 5a shows one instance of the Confirmshaming dark pattern on radioshack.com.
-In total, we found 156 such instances.
+In our data set, we found a total of 169 such instances.

-Based on our taxonomy of dark pattern characteristics, we classify Confirmshaming as asymmetric (the opt-out choice shames users into avoiding it) in nature.
-However, Confirmshaming is not covert: users can visibly see and realize that the design is attempting to influence their choice.
+Using our taxonomy of dark pattern characteristics, we classify Confirmshaming as asymmetric (the opt-out choice shames users into avoiding it) in nature.
+However, Confirmshaming is not covert, since users can visibly see and realize that the design is attempting to influence their choice.

-5.3.2 Visual Interference.
-The "Visual Interference" dark pattern uses style and visual presentation to steer users into making certain choices over others (Brignull's original description of Misdirection [31]).
-Although we excluded style information in our clustering analysis, we extracted these patterns as a consequence of examining the text they displayed.
+Visual Interference.
+The "Visual Interference" dark pattern uses style and visual presentation to influence users into making certain choices over others (Brignull's original description of Misdirection [31]).
+Although we excluded style information in our clustering analysis, we extracted these patterns as a consequence of examining the text the patterns displayed.
 In some instances, websites used the Visual Interference dark pattern to make certain courses of action more prominent over others.
 For example, the subscription offering on exposedskincare.com is stylistically more prominent and emphasized than the non-subscription offering.
 In other instances, websites used visual effects on textual descriptions to inflate the discounts available for products.
 For example, websites such as dyson.co.uk and justfab.com offered free gifts to users, and then used these gifts to inflate the savings on users' purchases in the checkout page-even when the originally selected product was not on discount.
 In one instance on greenfingers.com, we discovered that the option to decline marketing communication is greyed out, creating an illusion that the option is unavailable or disabled even though it can be clicked, as shown in Figure 5b.
-In total, we found 25 instances of the Visual Interference dark pattern.
+In our data set, we found a total of 25 instances of the Visual Interference dark pattern.

-Based on our taxonomy of dark pattern characteristics, we classify Visual Interference as partially asymmetric (in some instances it creates unequal choices, steering users into one choice over the other), covert (users may not realize the effect the visual presentation has had on their choice), and sometimes deceptive (e.g., a website presents users with a "lucky draw" from a list of potential deals but the draw process is deterministic unknown to the user) in nature.
+Using our taxonomy of dark pattern characteristics, we classify Visual Interference as partially asymmetric (in some instances it creates unequal choices, steering users into one choice over the other), covert (users may not realize the effect the visual presentation has had on their choice), and sometimes deceptive (e.g., when a website presents users with a "lucky draw" from a list of potential deals, but the draw process is deterministic unbeknownst to the user) in nature.